ampproject/meta-ac/.github/ISSUE_TEMPLATE/subcommittee.md

 ---
-name: Propose new subcommittee
+name: 'Propose new subcommittee'
-about: Used to propose a new subcommittee to the AC
+about: 'Used to propose a new subcommittee to the AC'
-title: [NAME] Subcommittee
+title: '[NAME] Subcommittee'
 labels: 'Subcommittee'
 assignees: ''
 ---